-There’s no arguing that soccer (or football, depending where you are in the world) is the most popular and most most interesting sport worldwide.
-It’s actually quote incredible.
+There’s no arguing that soccer (or football, depending where you are in the world) is the most popular and most interesting sport worldwide.
+It’s actually quite incredible.
 It’s not just good entertainment; it also has a remarkable ability to bring people, and nations together.
 It gives people a common interest and platform to engage.
 Are you convinced yet?
 If not, here are some quick facts about soccer!

 - There are 32 panels on a traditional soccer ball, one for each country in Europe.

 - A soccer field is called a “pitch” because every regulation field is pitched?—?or sloped?—?5 degrees upwards from one end to the other.
 The teams switch sides after each half so each team has to play slightly uphill for half the match.

 - The original World Cup was made of papier-mâché, but it had to be replaced after the heavy rains of the 1950 World Cup.

 - Soccer balls are slightly oval-shaped.
 But the checkered board pattern creates an illusion of a perfect sphere.

 - A professional soccer player runs 48 kilometers, or 3.9 miles, in an average soccer game.